atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 [ 138 ]
 went into the Green Room to wait for our carriage.

 What a world is this we live in, my Charlotte, where nothing but novelty will go down! don’t think me vain after this, when I say, the eyes of the whole assembly were fixed upon me, as if I had been something supernatural; nor did I pass one person but what turned round with an inquisitive “Who is she?” -- Mils Fitzherbert perceiving, and fearing I should glory too much in my triumph, said, I must expect to be stared at a little while I was a new thing, but that the inconvenience would soon be removed.

 [ 139 ]
 The agreeable Cockburn handed me to the carriage; but I did not feel quite satisfied at his monopolising that hand which I meant to bestow on Fitzherbert, who followed flirting with his cousin, and seemed perfectly satisfied.

 My friseur is now come, who reminds me that it is time to dress; and indeed I am heartily tired, for I have been writing these four hours, of which this monstrous long letter is a proof, and was you to see how fast my pen runs, you would be astonished at my ideas keeping pace with it.

+> your’s, affectionately

-your’s, affectionately, Amelia Beaumont.
+>> Amelia Beaumont.

 [ 140 ]
-P. S. Don’t forget to send this away (as soon as you have answered it to my dear Harriot, who, I hope, is well, and will accept my sincerest love.
+> > > P. S. Don’t forget to send this away (as soon as you have answered it to my dear Harriot, who, I hope, is well, and will accept my sincerest love.
 I think I have sent you both a great deal of news.
 I shall therefore expect long letters in return.
 Adieu.

 ---